 Bali might be a small island but every time I visit I’m wowed by how many places there are to visit in Bali.
 And the best part is that every one of them is completely different.
 From rice terraces to tiny islands to turquoise beaches, Bali really does have something for everyone.

 During the past two years I’ve had the chance to visit Bali a handful of times.
 While I haven’t quite managed to see every inch of the island, I have had the opportunity to see a lot.
 So here is a smattering of the fun and unique places to visit in Bali.
+And in case you’re wondering where to stay in Bali, you can read my full guide here.

 6 Kickass Places to Visit in Bali!